-The lawyers of Trent Cotney, P.A. strive to keep you informed of various laws enacted that apply to the construction industry.
+The lawyers of Cotney Construction Law strive to keep you informed of various laws enacted that apply to the construction industry.
 We’ll give you a brief overview of Florida Statute 558 in this article.
 Florida’s Right to Repair Act, better known as Florida Statute 558, was established as an alternative for suing for construction defects.

 Benefits of the Act